The UNC Policy Manual

 (2) The Board of Governors shall retain authority over certain contract terms for athletic directors and head coaches of the constituent institutions.

-(3) The president shall consult with the Board’s Committee on Personnel and Tenure on appointments and compensation for the senior officers of the UNC System Office who report directly to the president.
+(3) The president shall consult with the Board’s Committee on University Personnel on appointments and compensation for the senior officers of the UNC System Office who report directly to the president.

 (4) The Board of Governors shall retain authority over adjustments to base salary for permanent faculty and for employees exempt from the State Human Resources Act when the proposed amount (1) exceeds the established salary range or (2) exceeds 25 percent and twenty-five thousand dollars ($25,000) of the compensation in effect at the end of the last fiscal year.

-3. The president shall report in writing on actions taken under the authority of these delegations to the appropriate committee of the Board of Governors no less than annually, or as otherwise requested by the chair of the Board of Governors or the chair of the Committee on Personnel and Tenure.
+3. The president shall report in writing on actions taken under the authority of these delegations to the appropriate committee of the Board of Governors no less than annually, or as otherwise requested by the chair of the Board of Governors or the chair of the Committee on University Personnel.

 2. The authority to settle potential or pending litigation by or against a constituent institution or the University of North Carolina System, if the settlement is solely for monetary relief and the amount the University is to pay pursuant to the settlement is less than $250,000 or, if the University is to receive a payment, the amount the University claimed is less than $250,000.

-3. Authority to approve the political activities of employees of the University who are candidates for or serving in public office.
+3. Authority to approve the political activities of employees of the UNC System who are candidates for or serving in public office.

 C. Reports.
-The authority to approve and submit any report the University or the Board of Governors is required to submit to the General Assembly, the State Board of Education or any other state or federal agency or officer.
+The authority to approve and submit any report the UNC System or the Board of Governors is required to submit to the General Assembly, the State Board of Education, or any other state or federal agency or officer.

 D. Real Property